rdntech14/create_instances_multiple/README.md

-This terraform script will create multiple instances using loop ( count ) and print instance ids
+This terraform script perform following:

+Creates multiple instances using loop ( count ) and print instance ids Adds add and execute bash script .sh to install tomcat apache on instance creation.